 Indian Ocean swordfish have been taken by the Japanese longline fleet primarily as by-catch, since the early 1950s (Figure 2).
 The population was not heavily exploited before targeted fisheries began in the early 1990s.
 At this time the Taiwanese longliners began taking large numbers, initially in the SW region, followed by the other regions.
 As the Fresh Tuna longline fishery developed in the late 1980s, annual catches rapidly increased to reach a peak of about 35,000 in the late 1990s-early 2000s.
 The European longline fleet (predominantly from Spain) started a targeted fishery in the 1990s, while only small numbers are reported in the driftnet fisheries, and purse seine catches are very rare.
 Total catches have declined substantially since the mid-2000s, attributed to large effort decreases in the longline fleets due to risk of piracy).
 Since 2012 catches appear to show signs of recovery as a consequence of improvements in security in the area off Somalia.
+However, catches since 2019 declined as a result of the large reduction of catches from the Taiwanese industrial and freshtuna longline fleets (Figure 2).
 Swordfish are a high value catch that represent an increasingly important source to many coastal nations in Indian Ocean.

-Figure 2: Total swordfish catch in tonnes by fishery fleet over time for the North-west (NW), North-east (NE), South-west (SW), and South-east (SE) regions in the Indian Ocean.
+Figure 2: Total swordfish catch in tonnes by fishery fleet 1950 - 2021 for the North-west (NW), North-east (NE), South-west (SW), and South-east (SE) regions in the Indian Ocean.